Fear

 Most worthwhile endeavors require us to face our fears.
 Over time, if we keep succeeding, we will start noticing that the presence of our fear is also where we can gain the most success.
 Eventually, we’ll start looking for things that scare us because those will create the most significant results.

-Of course, on the other hand if we keep running from things that scare us, we will likely fall into a trap of addiction somewhere along the way.
+On the other hand, if we keep running from things that scare us, we will likely fall into a trap of addiction somewhere along the way to cope with the feeling of failing and the consequences of cowardice.

 Fear in Groups

 A fearful group is toxic.
-People will repeat stories that bear few facts as if they were true, with the only group members opposing it risking popularity.
+People will repeat stories that bear few facts as if they were true, with the only group members opposing it risking popularity in that group.

-Fearful people trust a large group to fix their problem, mostly because they feel that power they can’t see can fix what they can’t see.
+Fearful people trust a large group to address their problem, mostly because they trust that power over what they can’t see.

-One courageous person is capable of sparking a trend of boldness across an entire group of people, and it isn’t uncommon to see entire political revolutions shift from one person’s unwillingness to back down from an idea they believe in.
+One courageous person is capable of sparking a trend of boldness across an entire group of people.
+It isn’t uncommon to see entire political revolutions shift from one person’s unwillingness to back down from an idea they believe in.

 Leaders often become aware of the individuals’ trust in them, and can use a steadily reliable political trick:

-3. Claim that those promises can only work sufficiently if everyone honors the group’s standards (which are usually directing power toward the leadership).
+- Claim those promises can only work sufficiently if everyone honors the group’s standards (which are usually directing power toward the leadership).

 Application

-The thought and image of something is usually scarier than the thing itself.
+The thought and image of something is most likely scarier than the thing itself.

 One of the greatest forms of hardship we must endure is the courage to suffer.
-It’s not easy to feel the things that harm us, but we are responsible to endure it.
+Feeling things that harm us is painful, but we are responsible for enduring it.

 If death had no consequences, nothing would be serious, which is why most religious people who sincerely believe their afterlife stories have a great sense of humor.